 Reducing the Odds of a Shark Attack

 It is extremely unlikely for a person to be bitten or attacked by a shark in Florida waters, and attacks are rarely life threatening.
-However, if you are thinking of going swimming on an ocean beach, and if you are concerned about sharks, there are a number of steps you can take to reduce your chances of being bitten:
+However, if you are thinking of going swimming on an ocean beach, bay or inland waters, and if you are concerned about sharks, there are a number of steps you can take to reduce your chances of being bitten:

 - Always stay in groups since sharks are more likely to attack a solitary individual.